aaronzi/Bird-Recognition/README.md

 # Bird-Recognition
-API to recognize birds on images
+API to identify birds on images